 First of all, the Da Vinci Mini W+ requires very little assembly that it’ll be up and running within minutes, making it a perfect option for beginners.
 Also, it features auto-leveling, so you don’t need to re-level it after every print; it does all the work for you.

-The FFF printer has its own slicing software called XYZMaker Suite, which is easy to use.
+The FFF printer machine has its own slicing software called XYZMaker Suite, which is easy to use in a 3d printer under 500.
 However, keep in mind that the software requires an Intel i5 processor or newer to run, which is a little restricting.